 It’s incredible scenery, with the higher peaks of the Atlas Mountains serving as the picturesque backdrop to the hiking trail.

-Our destination today is the Toubkal Refuge or Refuge du Toubkal Les Mouflons (3,207m asl), a hut near the base of Jebel Toubkal.
+Our destination today is the Toubkal Refuge or Refuge du Toubkal Les Mouflons (3,207m asl), a hut near the base of Mount Toubkal.
 (The name “Les Mouflons” being from a breed of deer living in the Atlas mountains.)

 The sprawling hut has multiple dormitories and a restaurant: it feels more like glamping than camping, as we enjoy more mint tea and another cooked meal at the end of our first day.